debashishnanda/Stock-Market-Charting---Phase3/README.md

 You will always be registered as a user.

-## User Interface

-Hence to access as the admin use this credential

-`username - debadmin`

-`password - debashish`

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.